-Interested in a postgraduate volunteer position?
+Interested in post-graduate experience or a career in international development?
 Attending Eckerd will make you more competitive.

-Our Peace Corps Prep educational experience combines targeted coursework with service-oriented fieldwork designed to make Eckerd students more competitive when applying for postgraduate Peace Corps volunteer positions, Fulbright U.S. Scholarships and other intercultural fieldwork opportunities.
+The Eckerd Peace Corps Prep program combines targeted coursework with service-oriented field work and professional development training designed to make participants more competitive when applying for postgraduate Peace Corps volunteer positions, Fulbright U.S. Scholarships and other international development and intercultural fieldwork opportunities.

 From its inception in 1958, Eckerd College has emphasized global responsibility and citizenship as part of its liberal arts curriculum.
 As a result, more than 150 of our graduates have been inspired to serve in the Peace Corps or other international development organizations.